CodePathFinalProjectAcademics/GPACalculator/README.md

 **Required Must-have Stories**

 * User can calculate their overall GPA for college & high school.
-* User can calculate/predict thier grade for a specific grade.
 * [X] Bottom View Navigation that can switch between the two options above
 * When user exits out of app and reopens it, previously submitted info will still be there
 * [X] User can create an account